-Cotyledon Tomentosa is an evergreen succulent plant in the Cotyledon Genus.
-It is a very popular plant due to its chubby leaves and brown tips that resemble a Bear’s Paw.
+Cotyledon Tomentosa is an evergreen succulent plant in the Cotyledon Genus native to South Africa.
+It is incredibly popular thanks to its chubby leaves and brown tips that resemble a Bear’s Paw.

 The Bear’s Paw Cotyledon grows as a small sized shrub with the main stem branching out.
 Each stem has opposing leaves that are thick, fleshy and green in colour.
 Soft white hair cover the plant.

-Cotyledon Tomentosa can grow to approximately 20-30 cm in height and width.
+Cotyledon Tomentosa can grow to approximately 20-30 cm in height and width, in ideal conditions.

 Cotyledon Tomentosa cannot be propagated from leaves.
 Many succulents have this ability but unfortunately The Bear’s Paw will not grow a whole new plant out of a leaf.
 A section of a stem is needed to successfully propagate this plant.

 The most reliable and fastest way to propagate Cotyledon Tomentosa is by cuttings.
-We recommend that the plant is fairly mature and that there are multiple good sized branches to choose from.
+We recommend the plant is mature and that there are multiple good sized branches to choose from.
 The cuttings do not have to be big, but they should have at least 6 leaves.
-It is best to propagate in spring/ summer as the plant is winter dormant.
+It is best to propagate in spring as the plant is winter dormant.
 If propagated in the growing season, roots should form in about 3 weeks.

 Seed propagation is possible but extremely slow and can take years before the seeds grow into a decent size plant.